 Lord of the Flies.
 The original black and white version doesn’t contain anything too graphic, I haven’t seen the colour version so I don’t know.

 Charles Dickens makes an appearance in Doctor Who.
 The kids will remember the name if nothing else before you introduce his books through movies.

 A Christmas Carol.
 Be it the Muppets version or the Patrick Stewart version, it’s still Dickens.

 Oliver!
 More Dickens, and music.
 Oliver Twist.

 Last night we sat down and watched a Top Gear Christmas Special, the one where they take 3 great British cars all over India.
-My boys have a fair idea of what India is actually like now!
+My boys have a fair idea of what India is actually like now! ( Update: They’ve now spent several months travelling in India – they know exactly what India is like).
 Silly little things like that, it all adds together, links start forming and their worlds start expanding.
 There are some incredible documentary series that belong in this section, but we’ll save those for another post.

 Himalaya.
 Tibetan Buddhism and sky burial.
 One of my favourite films.